vyos/vyos-documentation/docs/appendix/vyos-on-baremetal.rst

 Install VyOS:
 -------------

 Create a VyOS bootable USB key.
-I Used the 64bits iso (VyOS 1.1.7) and `LinuxLive USB Creator <http://www.linuxliveusb.com/>`_.
+I used the 64-bit ISO (VyOS 1.1.7) and `LinuxLive USB Creator <http://www.linuxliveusb.com/>`_.

 I'm not sure if it helps the process but I changed default option to live-serial